 Bank and public holiday dates

-The expected dates of bank and public holidays in Northern Ireland for this year, and the next two years, are listed below.
+The expected dates of bank and public holidays in Northern Ireland for this year, and the next year, are listed below.

 *When the usual date falls on a Saturday or Sunday, the 'substitute day' is normally the following Monday.
-For example in 2013, St Patrick's Day is on Sunday 17 March, so the substitute bank holiday is Monday, 18 March
+For example in 2013, St Patrick's Day was on Sunday 17 March, so the substitute bank holiday was Monday, 18 March.

 Special bank holidays